TheElcurtiso/DownloadAnimeThemes/README.md

 and you're done!
 It should now start to download all your favourite anime themes!

-The songs will be downloaded to a `songs` folder in the same place as the original python file.
+The songs will be downloaded to a `<USERNAME>-songs` folder in the same place as the original python file.